mocdaniel/dashing-icinga2/README.md

 data from the `/v1/status` and `/v1/objects` endpoints, but do not require write permissions.

-In case you want to use client certificates, set the `client_cn` from your connecting host and put the client certificate files (private and public key, ca.crt) in the `pki` directory.
+In case you want to use client certificates, set the `client_cn` accordingly.
-The icinga2 job script will attempt to use client certificates once found in the `pki/` directory instead of basic auth.

 ## Dashing Configuration

-Edit `jobs/icinga2.erb` and adjust the settings for the Icinga 2 API credentials.
+Edit `config/icinga2.json` and adjust the settings for the Icinga 2 API credentials.

+    $ vim config/icinga2.json
+    {
+      "icinga2": {
+        "api": {
+          "host": "localhost",
+          "port": 5665,
+          "user": "dashing",
+          "password": "icinga2ondashingr0xx"
+        }
+      }
+    }

+If you don't have any configuration file yet, the default values from the example above will be used.

+If you prefer to use client certificates, set `pki_path` accordingly.
+The Icinga 2 job expects the certificate file names based on the local FQDN e.g. `pki/icinga2-master1.localdomain.crt`.

+Note: If both methods are configured, the Icinga 2 job prefers client certificates.

 # Run